fieldtrip/website/development/integration.md

 ## Jekyll

 We use [Jekyll](https://jekyllrb.com) for our website.
-The markdown documents are hosted on [GitHub](https://github.com/fieldtrip/website) and use a webhook to trigger the rebuild of the static html files on the webserver.
-The webserver is hosted as a virtual machine at the DCCN.
+The markdown documents are hosted on [GitHub](https://github.com/fieldtrip/website) and use a webhook to trigger the rebuild of the static html files on the web server.
+The web server is hosted as a virtual machine at the DCCN.

 ## Mailman